py5coding/py5book/content/live_coding.md

 Here are example changes you can make to the above Sketch and how Live Coding will handle them:

-* If the calls to [](/reference/sketch_stroke) or [](/reference/sketch_stroke_weight) are removed, Live Coding will reset the stroke color to default color of black and the stroke weight to 1.
+* If the calls to [](/reference/sketch_stroke) or [](/reference/sketch_stroke_weight) are removed, Live Coding will reset the stroke color to the default color of black and the stroke weight to 1.
 It will be as if they were never called in the first place.
 * If the `draw()` function is commented out, it will be forgotten and the updated Sketch will only have a `setup()` function.
 The Sketch will no longer be animated.
 If the `draw()` function is later uncommented, the animation will resume.
 * If `import numpy as np` is removed, the numpy library will no longer be available and the calls to `np.random.rand()` will throw exceptions.
 You will need to either replace the numpy import or re-write that code to use py5's builtin methods such as [](/reference/sketch_random).
 * If you added [mouse](/content/user_functions#key-events) or [key](/content/user_functions#mouse-events) event functions such as `key_pressed()` or `mouse_clicked()`, the Sketch would start responding to mouse and key events.
 If those functions are later removed, the Sketch would stop responding to those events.